nageshwar-fint/awards-nomination-system/ROLES_AND_WORKFLOWS.md

 - Only `PENDING` nominations can be approved/rejected
 - `actor_user_id` is automatically set from authenticated user
 - Reason is optional but recommended for audit trail
+- Rating (0-10) is optional and can be used for evaluation purposes

 #### 4. Compute Rankings (After Cycle Closes)